iauns/cpm/README.rst

 * Automatically manages code retrieval and the building of CPM modules and externals.
-* Allows the use of multiple different versions of the same statically linked module in the same build.
+* Allows the use of multiple different versions of the same statically linked module in the same executable.
 * Built entirely in CMake.
 Nothing else is required.
 * Encourages small well-tested and composable code modules.
 Similar to NPM.
 * All CPM module code will be included in any generated project solution.